 World of Coca-Cola

 Located downtown, the World of Coke is one of the city’s largest attractions.
-With a tour exploring the bottling process, a sampling room and even a 4D theater, it’s an easy way to stay cool and learn more about a product that so many of us know and love!
+With a tour exploring the bottling process, a sampling room and even a 3D theater, it’s an easy way to stay cool and learn more about a product that so many of us know and love!
 The sampling room features more than 100 different sodas from all around the world, which alone makes the admission price more than worth it!
-Tickets range from $12-17 per person, but it’s a fun way to spend an afternoon, and the best part – it’s located right next to Centennial Olympic Park, the Georgia Aquarium, SkyView Atlanta and more!
+Tickets range from $15-19 per person, but it’s a fun way to spend an afternoon, and the best part – it’s located right next to Centennial Olympic Park, the Georgia Aquarium, SkyView Atlanta and more!

 Museum of Design Atlanta

 If you’re hoping to save your kids from the “summer brain drain,” then MODA is the place to go!
-Located in Midtown and open Tuesday-Sunday, MODA offers different exhibits showcasing how design affects people’s everyday lives.
+Located in Midtown and open Wednesday-Sunday, MODA offers different exhibits showcasing how design affects people’s everyday lives.
 It also offers unique interactive exhibits for kids that will teach them more about technology and design.
 The museum even has guided tours that are well worth the $10 ticket price!
 And if that wasn’t enough, the museum also offers different STEM-related summer camps for children.